fmi/java-course/homeworks/01-twitch/README.md

      * @param username the username of the streamer
      * @param stream   the stream to end
      * @return the created {@link Video}
+     * @throws IllegalArgumentException if any of the parameters are null or if {@code username} is empty
      * @throws UserNotFoundException    if a user with this username is not found in
      *                                  the service
      * @throws UserStreamingException   if a user with this username is currently not
      *                                  streaming
      */
     Video endStream(String username, Stream stream) throws UserNotFoundException, UserStreamingException;